 These cause marketing activities differ from corporate philanthropy, which consists of direct monetary gifts to a nonprofit.
 Those donations often come from the corporation's foundation.
 These donations likely support a particular program that the nonprofit runs and can be of short or long duration.

-Corporate sponsorship is a bit closer to cause marketing since the corporation gives the nonprofit money to hold an event, run an art exhibit, or other time-limited activity.
+Corporate sponsorship is a bit closer to cause marketing since the corporation gives the nonprofit money to hold an event, run an art exhibit, or conduct some other time-limited activity.
 The funds may come from the community relations budget of the corporation or the marketing budget.
-Usually, the company expects a certain amount of publicity in the way of signage, PSAs, and promotional materials.
+Usually, the company expects a certain amount of publicity in the way of signage, public service announcements (PSAs), and promotional materials.

 Possible Disadvantages of Cause Marketing

-There has also been some concern about nonprofits lending their good names to for-profit activities.
+Some concern also exists over nonprofits lending their good names to for-profit activities.
 Does it weaken the trustworthiness of a nonprofit?
 Does it blur the lines between business and philanthropy?
 Could a nonprofit "sell out" by lending its support to products that are less than benign for the public?
 These questions continue still hound both fundraising and marketing professionals.

 Mara Einstein, a marketing professor, raised these issues in an article in the Chronicle of Philanthropy: